temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

    "Retirability" field you saw in the last step is one.
 2. Run `temporal task-queue describe --task-queue pizza-tasks`.
-Both of your running Workers should report in, as they are continuing to poll despite not receiving any more Workflows:
+Both of your running Workers should report in, as they are continuing to poll despite not receiving any more Workflow Execution requests:
    ```output
        Identity     LastAccessTime  RatePerSecond
      30404@Omelas@  39 seconds ago         100000